Modula-3: Object-oriented

 VAR jim := NEW(Person.T).init("Jim", 25);

 Revelation

-Modula-3's REVEAL construct provides a conceptually simple and clean yet very powerful mechanism for hiding implementation details from clients, with arbitrarily many levels of friendliness.
+Modula-3's REVEAL construct provides a mechanism for hiding implementation details from clients, with arbitrarily many levels of friendliness.
 A full revelation of the form REVEAL T = V can be used to show the full implementation of the Person interface from above.
 A partial revelation of the form REVEAL T <: V merely reveals that T is a supertype of V without revealing any additional information on T.